stride3d/stride-docs/en/manual/scripts/best-practice.md

 ```

 It's a double-edged sword:
-- You are reducing the skill floor required for users not accustomed to the API, but you're also hindering their growth as they now rely on your shortcut instead of seeking it for themselves, making them aware of concepts and objects neighboring that one, giving them a clearer view of how all the objects fit together.
-What if they need to access all children, from this extension method they would not be aware that the transform component stores them, that he could just access it directly for that.
+- You are reducing the skill floor required for users not accustomed to the API, but you're also hindering their growth as they now rely on your shortcut instead of discovering the API for themselves, making them aware of concepts and objects neighboring that one, giving them a clearer view of how all the objects fit together.
+What if they need to access all children, from this extension method they would not be aware that the transform component stores them, that they could access it directly for that.
 - Make sure that accessing what you are hiding is never error-prone, even more so if the name of the method does not make that obvious.
 You may be reducing the time wasted from typing, but you could very well increase the time you would take to debug it when it does create issues.
 - It may very well be a slippery slope to introduce even more shortcuts to other properties or methods of the object you are presenting, how about creating an extension for the second child of the entity, the third ...
 - Polluting intellisense; in most cases this is a non-issue, but collection types are a prime example of this.
 Discoverability for extension methods through intellisense is nigh-on-impossible, there are just far too many extension methods introduced by linq.
-- It might imply to the user that your shortcut is somehow different compared to accessing it without the shortcut.
+- It might imply to the user that your shortcut is somehow different from the source.

-## static EventKeys

-Do not use them, they don't generate useful stacktraces when exceptions are thrown, making debugging harder than necessary.
-They do not provide direct mapping between callers and callees,
-Their lifetime is very complex to reason about, i.e.: we recommend making them static, but messages only make sense in the context of a scene, not across the whole process.
-So, if for example, some system signals the key, the whole scene unloads and reloads, the signal can still be received by systems that just came into this new scene.
+## Avoid EventKeys, async and other systems with large levels of indirection when mutating the game state
+Event keys and async methods carry a lot of implicit complexity as they may not complete when signaled/called.
+When the async resumed/the event key is received, the game may not be in a state where the logic you run is still valid.
+Some entities might have been removed from the scene, the inventory might no longer hold the item, the player character may be incapacitated ...

+This quirk also means that their execution are not part of their callers' stack, making debugging issues with them far harder to figure out.

+Their lifetime is also far harder to reason about as EventKeys will carry the signal even if the scene was replaced in the meantime, while async will continue running when running outside your AsyncScript's `Execute()`

+Prefer using c# events instead of EventKeys, and restructure your async into synchronous calls if you can avoid introducing any latency, otherwise, try to avoid touching the game state if at all possible.

 ## Object definition, ownership, a hierarchical idea